Lars Hutten

-Lars Hutten (born 18 March 1990) is a Dutch professional footballer who plays as a winger for Kozakken Boys.
-He formerly played for Willem II, Veendam, Excelsior, Helmond Sport, Fortuna Sittard and TOP Oss.
+Lars Hutten (born 18 March 1990) is a Dutch former professional footballer who played as a winger.

+In his career, he featured for various clubs in the Netherlands, including a tenure at Germany's SV Rödinghausen for one season.
+Throughout these stints, he accumulated a total of 310 competitive appearances and scored 67 goals.

+Hutten represented the Netherlands in youth football, featuring prominently in the under-16, under-19, and under-20 teams.
+In total, he earned 14 caps across these national youth sides.

 Club career

 Early career

 Hutten played as a youth for JPS in Tilburg-Noord, until joining local Eredivisie side Willem II at a young age.
 He was later signed by PSV at the age of 12, where he progressed through the youth system.
 In the 2008–09 and 2009–10 seasons, Hutten played in Jong PSV, the reserve team.
 On 23 September 2008, Hutten started in a KNVB Cup matchup between Jong PSV and PSV.
-The reserves team lost the game 0–3.
+The reserves team lost the game 3–0.

 Willem II

 In the summer of 2010, Hutten returned to his hometown to play for his former club, Willem II.
 The then newly appointed head coach Gert Heerkes had a spot left in the first team roster.
 In the preparation for the new season he made such a strong impression which meant that he made his debut in the Eredivisie in the first match of the 2010–11 season on 7 August 2010 against Heracles Almelo.
 Hutten played instead of the injured Paweł Wojciechowski and was preferred over Rowin van Zaanen.

 On 20 July 2011, during a friendly against Fortuna Sittard, Hutten broke his metatarsal bone, which meant he was sidelined for ten weeks.